c-sanders/Quaternion/README.md

 Quaternions are an example of a mathematical structure.
 Other, well known examples of mathematical structures include complex numbers and vectors.
 However, whereas complex numbers are comprised of two parts - a real part and an imaginary part, quaternions are comprised of four parts - a real part and three imaginary parts.
-The real part is usually implemented as a natural number, while the imaginary parts are usually implemented as imaginary numbers - no big surprise there.
 As a quick aside, you should recall that an imaginary number is defined as the square root of -1.

 Quaternions are most often presented in the literature, in a manner which is similar to the following;